7 April 2017

 Disability Grant

-The grant increased to R2,090 in October 2023.
+This grant pays a maximum of R2,190 as of October 2024 (previously R2,180).
 The grant value works on a sliding scale – higher-earning applicants will receive a smaller amount.

 In order to qualify for this grant you must be between the age of 18 and 59 years.
 You must be found medically unfit for work by a state-appointed medical officer because of a mental or physical disability.